The 8 Best Telematics Companies in 2025

 Why we like Linxup for fleet telematics

-Linxup is one of the few telematics companies that advertises its pricing, with vehicle trackers starting at $25 per month per vehicle.
+Linxup is one of the few telematics companies that advertises its pricing, with vehicle trackers starting at $25 per vehicle, per month.
 Custom pricing is also available for high-volume orders.
 Either way, this transparency makes it easy for you to tell if Linxup’s telematics system fits into your fleet’s budget, without the need to wait for a quote, something that’s rare in the industry.

 For added flexibility, Linxup has varying contract lengths, from one year to three years, so you don’t need to feel locked into their services.